 # Christmas market in Viken

-This Christmas Market Jul I Viken is located in Lillestrøm, a 10-minute train ride from Oslo.
-There is an entry ticket of 175 NOK per person.
-It includes entry to the Christmas market, outdoor and indoor carnival, exhibitions, concerts, Christmas workshops, and more.
+This Christmas Market Jul I Viken was active in 2023 and located in Lillestrøm, a 10-minute train ride from Oslo.
+There was an entry ticket of 175 NOK per person.
+It included entry to the Christmas market, outdoor and indoor carnival, exhibitions, concerts, Christmas workshops, and more.
+It seems like it’s not promoted so far in 2024.

 What to do at Oslo Christmas Markets